About Campbell Park

 There are no public toilets in Campbell Park.
 The nearest facilities are in the city centre during shopping opening hours.

 There is a good network of all-weather paths but steep gradients throughout the park.
 The route to the open-air theatre area is grassed and may be difficult to access.
 Cattle grids and kissing gates operate in the formal planted sections of the park to keep livestock in designated areas.
 The cattle grids are covered when the sheep leave the park.
-The closest designated accessible parking is at the Cricket Pavillion car park (MK9 4AD).
+The closest designated accessible parking is at the Cricket Pavilion car park (MK9 4AD).